- Admission Standards

 Conditional admission specifies requirements that must be met prior to enrollment, as detailed below.

-Conditional Admission is intended for those applicants who do not meet the academic standards of admission, but provide sufficient evidence to suggest the ability to pursue graduate work.
+Conditional Admission is intended for those applicants who do not meet the academic standards of admission, but provide sufficient evidence to suggest the ability to pursue graduate coursework.
 Conditional admission cannot be offered to applicants who have not met minimum English language proficiency requirements as outlined in the English Proficiency Standards under Admission of International Students.
 It also may not be offered to applicants who do not have, or will not earn, a baccalaureate degree from a regionally accredited institution of higher education or international equivalent.
 An applicant will not be fully admitted and allowed to enroll into the graduate program until meeting the conditions set for admission.

-A graduate applicant who does not meet the minimum admission standards may, at the discretion of the academic unit or program, be offered conditional admission if sufficient evidence is presented to suggest that the applicant has the ability to pursue graduate work.
+A graduate applicant who does not meet the minimum admission standards may, at the discretion of the academic unit or program, be offered conditional admission if sufficient evidence is presented to suggest that the applicant has the ability to pursue graduate coursework.
 Conditionally admitted students must satisfy the conditions of their admission prior to enrollment in courses.
 Once the student has satisfied the conditions specified in the conditional offer of admission and submitted all admission credentials, including test scores, the conditional offer of admission will be updated to full or provisional admission.
-Notification of full or provisional admission will be provided to the student in the form of an updated letter of admission from the Office of Graduate Admissions, which will be published to the student's SSC.
+Notification of full or provisional admission will be provided to the student in the form of an updated letter of admission from the Office of Graduate Admissions, which will be published to the student's Online Application Portal.

 The conditional offer of admission will be withdrawn if the student does not meet the conditions within one academic year from the first day of classes for the semester to which they applied (or a more restricted time frame specified by the program in the offer of admission).